 A month later, AFD’s CEO Sarah Lucas and others tried to enter the Museum in order to check on Angel’s wellbeing.
 They had not yet asked for tickets before they were presented with a laminated sign informing them in English text that they were not allowed to enter.
 Other dolphin welfare observers have reported similar treatment.

-In May 2014, Australia for Dolphins filed legal action in Wakayama District Court in Japan.
+In May 2014, AFD filed legal action in Wakayama District Court in Japan.
 The Action for Angel lawsuit asserted that the Taiji government, as the owner and operator of the Taiji Whale Museum, was behaving illegally by refusing entrance to law-abiding people based on their appearance.
 AFD argued that this conduct was in violation of the Japanese Constitution, which prohibits discrimination on the basis of race.

 The museum’s closed-door policy allowed it to hide Angel’s appalling conditions from the scrutiny of animal welfare observers and their cameras.